How to uninstall Windows Updates

 Updates can be removed in several ways.
 Probably the easiest option for users is to use the uninstall a program applet of the Control Panel.

-- Tap on the Windows-key, type remove program and select uninstall a program from the list of options (Windows 8 calls it add or remove programs).
+- Tap on the Windows-key, type remove program and select uninstall a program from the list of options (

 - Click on view installed updates on the left sidebar to display all updates installed on the system.
 It may take a couple of seconds before the full list is displayed on the screen.
 Here you find all installed updates listed.